martynaskre/simple-blockchain/README.md

 After generation step, statistics about users are displayed.
 Statistics include total number of coins in circulation, richest and poorest users.

 ### Block mining
-After statistics were outputted, *one* block is generated.
-Once block is mined, all transactions that were assigned to the block are performed.
+After statistics were outputted, *five* candidate blocks are generated.
+Then, candidate blocks are mined in parallel and single block is returned from the parallel process that finished mining first.
+Mentioned process is repeated until transactions pool is empty.
 ### Statistics

 After all transactions were completed, statistics are displayed again in order to verify if number of coins in circulation did not change.